arista-eosplus/ansible-eos-bridging/README.md

   this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the name of ansible-eos-mlag nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of Arista nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.